 Today is the cut-off for ordering your Thanksgiving sides.
 Get your Stuffing, Mashed Potatoes, Cranberry Sauce, Gravy, Stuffing, Green Bean Casserole, Maple Sweet Potatoes or Glazed Root Veggies from the Bistro.
 YUM!

 The first observance of Thanksgiving in the United States took place on December 4, 1619 in Virginia.
 Thirty-eight English settlers had just arrived in the New Land, and their charter required that the day of arrival be observed yearly as a day of thanksgiving to God.
 It was two years later, in Plymouth, Massachusetts, that Thanksgiving took on the theme of a harvest festival.
 A harsh winter killed half the members of the colony the year before, but a good corn harvest the following fall encouraged the people to give thanks to God for the progress the colony was finally making.

 So, in the spirit of the holiday I give thanks.
 Thanks that I am not homeless or hungry and have the ability to help those who are; appreciative for all the wonderful opportunities that I have been given over the years.
 I enthusiastically look forward to my next chapter.
 And, of course, more than thankful for my wonderful family, great circle of friends, sweet pups and kind horses.

-Sharon and Crew have probably the best selection of Chalkboard Features ever starting tonight.
+Sharon and Crew have some Wonderful Chalkboard Features per se.

 Certified Executive Chef and Owner of Diamond Jim Brady's Bistro